 Mitic, former director of platform marketing, will be working at a mobile startup, she said today on her Facebook profile page.
 Beard, who was director of platform partnerships, posted on his profile that he’s starting his own venture.

-“After an amazing two years at Facebook, it’s time to start my next entrepreneurial adventure,” said Mitic, who is also on the board of online retailer EBay Inc. (EBAY) “I’m so grateful to have met, learned from and worked with the incredible people here.”
+“After an amazing two years at Facebook, it’s time to start my next entrepreneurial adventure,” said Mitic, who is also on the board of online retailer EBay Inc. (EBAY:US) “I’m so grateful to have met, learned from and worked with the incredible people here.”

 Facebook’s former chief technology officer, Bret Taylor, said in June that he was leaving.
 The resignations come as the company faces greater pressure to add products and services to woo more developers and users to its site.
 Since the May 17 IPO, Facebook’s shares have fallen 45 percent on concern that growth in advertising revenue won’t keep pace with membership.